postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=188372587&amp;format=interactive"></iframe>
 </center>

-Throughput is defined as the number of XGBoost predictions we can serve per second.
-PostgresML outperforms Python and Redis collocated on the same machine by a **factor of 8**.
+Throughput is defined as the number of XGBoost predictions the architecture can serve per second.
+Using this definition, in our benchmarks, PostgresML outperformed Python and Redis, running on the same machine, by a **factor of 8**.

-In Python, most of the bottleneck comes from fetching and deserializing Redis data, passing it through Python into XGBoost, and returning the prediction serialized as JSON in the HTTP response.
-This is pretty much the bare minimum amount of work you can do for an inference microservice.
+In Python, most of the bottleneck comes from having to fetch and deserialize Redis data.
+Since the features are externally stored, they need to be passed through Python and into XGBoost.
+XGBoost itself is written in C++, and it's Python library only provides a convenient interface.
+The prediction coming out of XGBoost has to go through Python again, serialized as JSON, and sent via HTTP to the client.

-PostgresML, on the other hand, collocates data and compute, so fetching data from a Postgres table, which already comes in a standard floating point format, and passing it to XGBoost as a pointer through Rust, is much more efficient, and therefore much faster.
+This is pretty much the bare minimum amount of work you can do for an inference microservice, but PostgresML, on the other hand, collocates data and compute.
+It fetches data from a Postgres table, which already comes in a standard floating point format, and our Rust inference layer forwards it to XGBoost via a pointer.

-An interesting thing happens at 20 clients: PostgresML throughput starts to quickly decrease.
+An interesting thing happened when the benchmark hit 20 clients: PostgresML throughput starts to quickly decrease.
 This may be surprising to some, but to Postgres enthusiasts it's a known issue: Postgres isn't very good at handling many concurrent active connections.
-To mitigate this, we introduce PgBouncer (a Postgres proxy) in front of the database, and the throughput increases back up and continues to hold as we go to 100 clients.
+To mitigate this, we introduced PgBouncer (a Postgres proxy and pooler) in front of the database, and the throughput increased back up, and continued to hold as we went to 100 clients.

 It's worth noting that the benchmarking machine had only 16 available CPU threads (8 cores).
-If more cores were available, the bottleneck would occur when more clients are connected.
+If more cores were available, the bottleneck would occur with more clients are connected.
+The general recommendation for Postgres servers it to open around 2 connections per available CPU core, although newer versions of PostgreSQL have been incrementally chipping away at this limitation.

+#### Why throughput is important

+Throughput allows you to do more with less.
+If you're able to serve 30,000 queries per second using a single machine, but only using 1,000 today, you're unlikely to need an upgrade anytime soon.
+On the other hand, if the system can only serve 5,000 requests, an expensive and possibly stressful upgrade is in your near future.

 ### Latency